awesomephant/blog/posts/monolith.md

 All we have are the four still photographs and three short videos of the sculpture released by the Utah Department of Public Safety (I'll refer to them here by their filenames).

 In *Monolith.mp4*, which appears to be the first in the sequence, we see three men in green overalls descending a slope and walking slowly toward the monolith.
-The fourth man, who is holding the camera, comments: "Okay, the intrepid explorers go down to investigate the, uh, alien life form".
+The fourth man, who is holding the camera, comments: *"Okay, the intrepid explorers go down to investigate the, uh, alien life form"*.
 In the following images{% fn "3526, 3527, 3528, 3532, 3534, 3546, and monolith.jpg.
 I wonder what happened to the missing ones."%} the camera has followed the men down the slope, and we see them examining the monlith from close up.
 Though the camera moves around throughout the sequence, we always see the monolith from a more or less frontal perspective.

 {% fig "/assets/monolith/IMG_3946-2.jpeg" "IMG_3946" "alt" "[Source](https://dpsnews.utah.gov/dps-aero-bureau-encounters-monolith-in-red-rock-country/)" "small" %}